aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLTM via C# or Online App" h2=".NET API for POWERPOINT to XLTM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can quickly and easily convert POWERPOINT files to XLTM in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the POWERPOINT file to HTML.
+Aspose.Slides for .NET is a powerful library that enables developers to create, manipulate, and convert presentations in various file formats.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets in various file formats.
+It supports a wide range of features, including the ability to convert HTML to XLTM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, you can quickly and easily convert POWERPOINT files to XLTM in two simple steps.
+Aspose.Slides for .NET enables you to export the POWERPOINT file to HTML, and Aspose.Cells for .NET enables you to convert the HTML file to XLTM.
+With Aspose.Total for .NET, you can easily create, convert, and manipulate various file formats within your .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}